robmarkcole/HASS-data-detective/README.md

      'sensor.next_train_in',
      'sensor.home_to_waterloo']

-Now lets look at the dataframe
+Now lets look at the dataframe which is on the `data` attribute:

 ```python
 sensors_num_df.data.head()
 ```

 <div>
 <table border="1" class="dataframe">